 Local clinical research company at forefront of Alzheimer’s studies

 Important, cutting-edge clinical trial research related to Alzheimer’s disease and dementia is happening right here in Nova Scotia.
 Since 2006, Centricity Research has been actively working toward better treatments for people with dementia, including Alzheimer’s Disease.
 With the help of local Alzheimer’s patients, their discoveries are contributing to research that has the potential to improve the lives of people around the world.
 Read more…

 Free memory testing available to Nova Scotians across the province

 Alzheimer’s and dementia are devastating diseases that affect more than 14,000 Nova Scotians.
 It is estimated that 937,000 Canadians will be living with dementia in 15 years.

 Alzheimer’s and dementia are devastating diseases that affect more than 14,000 Nova Scotians.
 It is estimated that 937,000 Canadians will be living with dementia in 15 years.
-True North Clinical Research in Halifax offers free memory testing to help residents stay on top of their memory health.
+Centricity Research in Halifax offers free memory testing to help residents stay on top of their memory health.
 Read More…

 Local Clinical Research Sites Searching for Participants for Alzheimer’s Research

 Nova Scotia’s Centricity Research is actively recruiting volunteers for an innovative clinical drug trial